Heng Fa Chuen: Housing

 There are a total of 48 residential blocks, numbered 1 through 50 (numbers 14 and 44 are omitted due to tetraphobia in Cantonese).
 The first phase of the development featured 20-storied complexes, while the second phase featured 21-storied complexes.
 The comparatively low height of the towers was due to their location in the flight path of most planes using the former Hong Kong International Airport at Kai Tak.

 Commerce

 The Paradise Mall shopping centre opened in 1987.
 It underwent a total renovation in early 2018, changing its theme, especially on the ground floor, from the European Renaissance style to a more sports-oriented style.
-Together with the renovation, the "Paradise Mall" also positioned itself as an outlet with well-known sports brands, including Adidas, Converse, NIKKO, Puma, and Under Armour, attracting people from outside Heng Fa Chuen.
+Together with the renovation, the "Paradise Mall" also positioned itself as an outlet with well-known sports brands attracting people from outside Heng Fa Chuen.

 The world's 11,000th McDonald's fast-food restaurant was opened at Heng Fa Chuen in 1989.

 In 2000, a PARKnSHOP supermarket replaced the existing Carrefour giant chain supermarket.
 This Carrefour store, which had opened in December 1996, had been the first one opened in Hong Kong.

 Amenities

 There is a recreation centre near blocks 32 and 33, with two swimming pools, a gym, and a restaurant.

-Additionally, the Heng Fa Chuen waterfront offers a picturesque view of the Tathong Channel, providing a pleasant break from the hustle and bustle of Hong Kong.